Marlamin/wow.tools.local/README.md

 ## Requirements
 All dependencies should be included with the executable.
 If you have the included requirements already installed, feel free to compile it yourself for a smaller/cleaner runtime directory.
 As this loads quite a bit of data, you'll need at least ~4-6GB of free RAM.
 Please note that some features (e.g. DB2 global search) will take up far more RAM than that.

-## Known issues
-- Some BLPs (e.g. interface BLPs) won't preview correctly/be empty.
-Download these from the files page instead and open them externally in a BLP viewer (e.g. XnView)/converter (e.g BLP2PNG).

 ## Download
 The latest version can be downloaded [here](https://github.com/Marlamin/wow.tools.local/releases).